Before I begin let me say: Veganism is not the be-all or end-all.

 - Preheat the oven to 180˚C and line a cupcake tray with cupcake cases.

-- Add the Creative Nature Mix into a mixing bowl with the water and oil then mix for 5 minutes until combined.
+- Add the cake mix to a mixing bowl with the water and oi, mixing for 5 minutes until combined.

 - Now add the dairy-free dark and white chocolate chunks and mix.